 Their testimony countered that of Mason Mecklenburg, who said he took part in 10 matches his freshman year and several more during his sophomore year.
 Mecklenburg said he never sought medical treatment for any injuries and did not report the matches to either his parents or his coaches.

 Late last year, Mecklenburg reached a $5 million settlement with Kingfisher Public Schools for the civil lawsuit he had filed alleging mental and physical abuse as a result of the matches in the ring.
-The settlement came two months after then-District Attorney Mike Fields had filed criminal child neglect charges against Myers and former assistant coach Micah Nall related to his investigation of the hazing, bullying and abuse allegations.
+The settlement came two months after then-District Attorney Mike Fields had filed a criminal child neglect charge against Myers and child abuse and perjury charges against former assistant coach Micah Nall related to Fields’ investigation of the hazing, bullying and abuse allegations.
 Fields also charged Mason Mecklenburg’s father and a KPS Board member with misdemeanor charges of failure to report child abuse.

 Three days had been set aside for preliminary hearings for Myers and Nall.
 Thursday morning, Nall waived his preliminary hearing, and his court arraignment was set for Wednesday, July 3.